Page-bottom layout change on the way. Details here.

 - Perry Mason's success rate was parodied in one episode of "Little Annie Fanny".
 As soon as the police announced that detective "Mason Dixon" was investigating, some random nearby onlooker would scream out "I confess!
 I confess!
 I haven't got a chance if Mason Dixon is on the case!"

 - In Youngblood: Judgment Day, Toby King's relentless pursuit of the details behind a book missing from Riptide's room after her murder, gradually uncovering an intimate connection between a certain member of Youngblood and that book, eventually causes Sentinel to fly into a fit of rage and attack him.
 He grabs at the book and curses King for ruining his plan, outing himself as the murderer.
-Like Phoenix Wright below, King is notably a defense attorney who provokes this kind of confession.

 - Subverted in the film Catch Me If You Can — con artist Frank Abagnale Jr. attempts to use this technique while posing as a lawyer, having seen Perry Mason do it on TV; after his climactic accusation, the judge sternly informs him that he is at a preliminary hearing and neither the defendant nor the jury are present.